thutahw/tp/docs/UserGuide.md

 --------------|--------------
 Command Box   | Commands are entered here
-Command Result Box | Success and error messages of command executions are displayed here Tabs | Dashboard, Calendar, Patient, Appointment, and Additional Information tabs can be accessed here Main Display | Calendar views, Patient lists and Appointment lists are displayed here in their respective tabs
+Command Result Box | Success and error messages of command executions are displayed here Tabs | Dashboard, Calendar, Schedule, Patient, Appointment, and Additional Information tabs can be accessed here Main Display | Calendar views, Patient lists and Appointment lists are displayed here in their respective tabs

 #### 3.2.2.
 General Symbols